-Champlain campus with students socializing on a lawn and Lake Champlain in the background.
+“Lawn on the Champlain campus with Lake Champlain in the background.”

-Screen-readers do not always accommodate long alt-text, so you need to be as concise as possible.
+Screen-readers do not always accommodate long alt-text, so you need to be as concise as possible (no longer than a 140-character tweet, if at all possible).
 This can be challenging because alt-text may sometimes need to be more complex if the point of the image is to tell a story.
 For example, let’s take the root image of the famous “Distracted Boyfriend” meme:

 Alt-text for this image could be: